-According to a recent study published by York University and Brock University, the “Freshman 15” – an expression that refers to the weight students gain during their first year – is all too real.
-The study reports the average Canadian female student gains about four pounds in their first year, while the average male gains eight pounds.
+According to a recent study published by York University and Brock University, the “Freshman 15”—an expression that refers to students’ weight gain during their first year—is all too real.
+The study reports that the average Canadian female student gains four pounds in their first year, while the average male gains eight pounds.

-Putting on extra weight not only harms your physical health, it can lead to a number of mental health issues as well.
-To help students avoid these issues, we’re sharing 8 tips on how to avoid the dreaded Freshman 15.
+Putting on extra weight not only harms your physical health but can also lead to several mental health issues as well.
+To help students avoid these issues, we’re sharing eight tips on avoiding the dreaded Freshman 15.
 However, even if you’re not a student, you may find the advice below helpful in leading a healthy lifestyle!

-The truth is eating healthy on a consistent basis is difficult for many people, not just students.
+The truth is that eating healthy consistently is difficult for many people, not just students.
 Fortunately, you don’t have to be a great cook to eat well.
-Here are some general tips for incorporating good foods into your diet:
+Here are some general tips for incorporating nutritious foods into your diet:

 - Limit how much you eat out (your wallet and waistline will thank you)

-- If you have a proper kitchen, learn some basic dishes and cook at home as often as you can.
+- If you have a full-service kitchen, learn some basic dishes and cook at home as often as you can

 Eating a healthy diet is something you’ll need to keep up for the rest of your life.
 By forming good habits now at a young age, you’ll set yourself up for success long after you graduate!

-While it’s possible to maintain or even lose weight through diet alone, exercise is still a very important part of a healthy lifestyle.
-Building muscle helps you burn more calories and has a number of other physical benefits, including improved bone density, heart health, and even brain function.
+While it’s possible to maintain or lose weight through diet alone, exercise is still a vital part of a healthy lifestyle.
+Building muscle helps you burn more calories and has many other physical benefits, including improved bone density, heart health, and brain function.

-Of course, not everyone wants to be a gym rat and that’s okay.
-According to the Department of Health and Human Services, 150 minutes of moderate aerobic activity and two sessions of strength training per week are enough to keep you healthy and happy.
+Of course, not everyone wants to be a gym rat, and that’s okay.
+According to the Department of Health and Human Services, 150 minutes of moderate aerobic activity and two strength-training sessions per week are enough to keep you healthy and happy.

-If you’re struggling with how to incorporate exercise into your daily life, ThoughtCo. has a great list of tips.
-Additionally, if you’re not sure where to start in the gym, we highly recommend Muscle & Fitness’ excellent 4-Week Beginner’s Workout Program.
+If you’re struggling to incorporate exercise into your daily life, ThoughtCo. has a great list of tips.
+Additionally, if you’re unsure where to start in the gym, we highly recommend Muscle & Fitness’s excellent Complete 4-Week Beginner’s Workout Program.

-When one thinks of the Freshman 15, it’s hard not to immediately point to beer as the culprit.
-After all, drinking lots of alcohol is simply something that many students do.
-Unfortunately, all that alcohol leads to a lot of extra calories and they’ll go right to your waistline.
-As the aforementioned study notes, men in particular are more likely to eat too much fried food and drink too many beers during their first year of university.
+When one thinks of the Freshman 15, it’s hard not to point to beer as the culprit.
+Unfortunately, too much alcohol leads to many extra calories, and they’ll go right to your waistline.
+As the study mentioned above notes, men, in particular, are more likely to overeat fried food and drink too many beers during their first year of university.

-Drinking and partying can be a lot of fun, but it’s important to pay attention to how much alcohol you’re consuming.
+Drinking and partying can be a lot of fun, but it’s essential to pay attention to how much alcohol you’re consuming.
 Excessive drinking can lead to addiction and many unwanted pounds.
-Limiting your overall intake – or even opting for lower calorie options like vodka sodas – will help you avoid putting on too much weight.
+Limiting your overall intake or opting for lower-calorie options like vodka sodas will help you avoid putting on weight.

-While simply drinking lots of water won’t help you maintain or lose weight on its own, it’s still an important part of a healthy lifestyle.
-Keeping your body hydrated helps your body process calories and not getting enough slows down your metabolism.
-It also helps you feel fuller and avoid overeating.
+While simply drinking lots of water won’t help you maintain or lose weight, it’s still an important part of a healthy lifestyle.
+Keeping your body hydrated helps it process calories, and not drinking enough slows down your metabolism.
+It also enables you to feel fuller and avoid overeating.

 The difficulty comes in remembering to drink enough water.
 Luckily, there are a few tactics you can try if you’re having trouble: